linxchaos/bulk-downloader-for-reddit/README.md

 ### 📽 ffmpeg Library

-Program uses ffmpeg software to add audio to some video files.
-However, you are **not** required to install it.
+Program needs **ffmpeg software** to add audio to some video files.
+However, installing it is **voluntary**.
 Although the program can still run with no errors without the ffmpeg library, some video files might have no sound.

-[Download ffmpeg](https://www.ffmpeg.org/download.html) manually on your system and [add the bin folder in the downloaded folder's directory to `PATH` of your system.](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)

-OR install it through a package manager such as **Chocolatey** in Windows, **apt** in Linux or **Homebrew** in MacOS:
+Install it through a package manager such as **Chocolatey** in Windows, **apt** in Linux or **Homebrew** in MacOS:

 - **in Windows**: After you **[install Chocolatey](https://chocolatey.org/install)**, type **`choco install ffmpeg`** in either Command Promt or Powershell.
 - **in Linux**: Type **`sudo apt install ffmpeg`** in Terminal.
 - **in MacOS**: After you **[install Homebrew](https://brew.sh/)**, type **`brew install ffmpeg`** in Terminal

+OR, [Download ffmpeg](https://www.ffmpeg.org/download.html) manually on your system and [add the bin folder in the downloaded folder's directory to `PATH` of your system.](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) However, package manager option is suggested.

 ## ⚙ Options